-C. Members of the College Community-at-Large

-Community Members who become aware of allegations of discrimination, harassment or retaliation should encourage the aggrieved individual to report the alleged behavior.
+Members of the College Community-at-Large Members of the College community who become aware of allegations of discrimination or retaliation should encourage the aggrieved individual to report the alleged behavior.
 All employees and students are required to cooperate in any investigation.